rh-ai-labs/hello-there-ai-ops-workshop/2-ai-rag/README.md

 After completing this module, you'll be ready for:

-- **Module 4:** `4-predictive-analysis/` - Learn fine-tuning techniques for predictive analysis
+- **Module 3:** `3-ai-evaluation/` - Learn how to evaluate AI outputs using multiple evaluation methods
-- **Module 5:** `5-autonomous-agents/` - Build autonomous agents that can take actions based on RAG results
+- **Module 4:** `4-ai-agents/` - Build autonomous agents that can take actions based on RAG results

 **Related Resources:**
 - [LlamaStack Documentation](https://github.com/llamastack/llamastack)